 The Reuben D. Head (1925) Scholarship.
-Established by Mr. Head, Class of 1925, with the annual income awarded to students pursuing a course of study in the humanities.
+Established by Mr. Head, Class of 1925, with the.
 Preference to graduates of Greenville (NY) Central School.

 William Randolph Hearst Foundation Scholarship.
 Created by the William Randolph Hearst Foundation with preference given to minority students from the five boroughs of the City of New York.